Chronicle of a Bourgeois of Valenciennes

 After 1418.
 Monument to John Harrington 4th Baron Harington (age 34) and Elizabeth Courtenay Baroness Bonville and Harington.
 Finely carved alabaster.
 Monument of the Early Plate Bascinet and Gorget Period.
 Decorated orle and the plate gorget (throat protection), Hip Belt and the Horses Head Crest.
 She wearing a Crespine Headress.
 Chunky Lions Mane.
 Angels Supporting Pillow.

 After 1451.
-St Bartholemew's Church Tong [Map].
+St Bartholemew's Church, Tong [Map].
 Monument to Richard Vernon aka Pembridge (age 62) and Benedicta Ludlow.
 Early Plate Bascinet and Gorget Period.
 He with an Lancastrian Esses Collar.
 Chest of sandstone with twenty-three niches containing, alternatively, twelve angels with shields, and eleven apostles.
 His head rests on the Vernon Horses Head Crest.
 She wearing Esses Collar and mitred Crespine Headress.
 Scabbard with IHS.
 Possibly the work of Sutton and Prentys.

-Richard Vernon aka Pembridge: Shropshire Archaeological Society.
-And in addition, of our more abundant favour, we grant and give permission on our own behalf, and, as far as is in our power, on behalf of our heirs, to the aforesaid Isabel, Walter, and William Mosse, their heirs or assignees, that they themselves may give and grant the advowson and patronage of the aforesaid College, when it has thus been effectually founded, to Richard Vernon aka Pembridge, son of Richard Vernon, the near relative [Note.
-Richard Vernon aka Pembridge was great-nephew of Fulk de Pembridge of Tong Castle and heir of the the aforesaid Fulk, and to Benedicta, wife of the same Richard Vernon aka Pembridge, and to the heirs of the body of Richard son of Richard, and Benedicta, to be held, after after the death of the aforesaid Isabel, in such a way that if the same Richard son of Richard, and Benedicta die without heirs of their bodies, then the advowson and patronage of the aforesaid College remain with the heirs of the body of the same Richard son of Richard; and if the same Richard son of Richard die without an heir of his body, then the advovson and patronage of the aforesaid College remain with William Ludlow [Note.
-Son of William Ludlow and Isabel de Lingen] and Isabel Vernon aka Pembridge his wife, sister of the aforesaid Richard Vernon aka Pembridge, and the heirs of the body of the same William Ludlow and Isabel his wife; and if the same William Ludlow and Isabel his wife die without heirs of their bodies, then the advowson and patronage of the aforesaid College remain with the heirs of the body of the same Isabel, wife of William.
-Around 1389 he was born to Richard Vernon (age 21) and Joan ferch Rhys Griffith at Haddon Hall.
-On 24 May 1409 Fulk de Pembridge of Tong Castle died.
-The estates at Tong were inherited by his great-nephew Richard Vernon aka Pembridge (age 20) grandson of his sister Juliana Pembridge.
-In 1426 Richard Vernon aka Pembridge (age 37) was appointed Speaker of the House of Commons.
-Before 1427 Richard Vernon aka Pembridge (age 38) and Benedicta Ludlow (age 35) were married.
-On 24 Aug 1451 Richard Vernon aka Pembridge (age 62) died at Haddon Hall.
-He was buried at St Bartholemew's Church Tong.
+Benedicta Ludlow: Shropshire Archaeological Society.
+And in addition, of our more abundant favour, we grant and give permission on our own behalf, and, as far as is in our power, on behalf of our heirs, to the aforesaid Isabel, Walter, and William Mosse, their heirs or assignees, that they themselves may give and grant the advowson and patronage of the aforesaid College, when it has thus been effectually founded, to Richard de Penbrugge, son of Richard Vernon, of Harlestonich, the near relative [Note.
+Richard Vernon aka Pembridge was great-nephew of Fulk de Pembridge of Tong Castle and heir of the the aforesaid Fulk, and to Benedicta, wife of the same Richard son of Richard, and to the heirs of the body of Richard son of Richard, and Benedicta, to be held, after after the death of the aforesaid Isabel, in such a way that if the same Richard son of Richard, and Benedicta die without heirs of their bodies, then the advowson and patronage of the aforesaid College remain with the heirs of the body of the same Richard son of Richard; and if the same Richard son of Richard die without an heir of his body, then the advovson and patronage of the aforesaid College remain with William Ludlow [Note.
+Son of William Ludlow and Isabel de Lingen] and Isabel his wife, sister of the aforesaid Richard, son of Richard, and the heirs of the body of the same William Ludlow and Isabel his wife; and if the same William Ludlow and Isabel his wife die without heirs of their bodies, then the advowson and patronage of the aforesaid College remain with the heirs of the body of the same Isabel, wife of William.
+Around 1391 she was born to John Ludlow and Isabel de Lingen at Hodnet, Shropshire.
+Before 1427 Richard Vernon aka Pembridge and she were married.
+In 1427 Benedicta Ludlow died at Tong, Shropshire.